Simple Plan: 2002–2005: No Pads, No Helmets...Just Balls and Still Not Getting Any...

 In 2004, Simple Plan released its second album, Still Not Getting Any... which was produced by Bob Rock and led to the subsequent singles, "Welcome to My Life", "Shut Up", "Untitled (How Could This Happen to Me?)", "Crazy", and (in some markets) "Perfect World".

 According to the album's bonus DVD, the band originally considered other names for it like Get Rich or Die Trying, Enema of the State, and In The Zone before deciding on Still Not Getting Any....
 The name stemmed from the band's belief that they were not getting any good reviews, with Bouvier once noting that the band only had one recent good review in Alternative Press.
 Still Not Getting Any... was a musical departure from the group's previous album: the band retained its style of downbeat lyrics matched to upbeat music, but managed to transcend from the standard pop punk genre.
 Although many of the tracks on this CD still carried the feeling of teen angst that is probably most noticeable in "I'm Just a Kid" from No Pads, No Helmets...Just Balls, the general slant of this album tends toward slightly deeper and more mature lyrical themes, as well as a more mainstream sound that edges away from the pure pop punk style of the group's last album.
 Some critics have pointed towards the inclusion of "classic" or "mainstream" rock elements, claiming the album "de-emphasizes punk-pop hyperactivity in favor of straightforward, well-crafted modern rock".

 In 2005, their cover version of Cheap Trick's "Surrender" was featured in the soundtrack album for the superhero film, Fantastic Four.

+On September 11, 2005, Bouvier was hit by a water bottle while performing "Welcome to My Life" at the Ovation Music Festival in Stratford, Ontario.
+He stumbled off the stage and was taken to a nearby hospital shortly after, where he received an undiclosed number of stitches.
+The band finished the song with an audience member as an impromptu guest singer and cut the concert short.
+The injury forced the band to cancel their appearance at a ReAct Now: Music & Relief benefit concert for Hurricane Katrina victims the following night.
+In a separate incident, Comeau was hit in the face by a glass bottle during a concert in Detroit, which required four stitches to his nose/mouth area.
+Sometime afterwards, they went on a South American tour.